The One-Loop Matter Bispectrum in the Effective Field Theory of Large Scale Structures: Formulas for One-Loop EFT Prediction

 The lowest-order term in the stress tensor is the linear one, which in the local-in-time limit looks like a ``speed of sound" term: schematically, \beq \gammai{}^i \supset c_{\rm s}^2 \d^i \d^2\phi \sim c_{\rm s}^2 \d^i \delta\ . \eeq At tree-level, this term will contribute two counterterms to the bispectrum (see App.~\ref{sec:eftreview} for details of the derivation), which, when grouped together into a single expression, take the form

-where $\tilde{F}_2^{\rm (s)}(\vk_1,\vk_2)$ is found using the recurrence relations from~\cite{Carrasco:2013mua}, with a slight modification to allow for a more general time-dependence of the counterterm than was assumed in~\cite{Carrasco:2013mua}. $\bar{c}_1$ is related to the free parameter $\co$ (which also enters into the one-loop EFT prediction for the power spectrum) by $\bar{c}_1 = (2\pi) \co/\knl^2$, while $\tilde{F}_2^{\rm (s)}$ is proportional to a different constant $\bar{c}_2$, which itself is equal to $\bar{c}_1$ times some order-one factor related to the severity of the non-locality in time.
+where $\tilde{F}_2^{\rm (s)}(\vk_1,\vk_2)$ is given by Eq.~(\ref{eq:f2stilde}) in App.~\ref{sec:eftreview}. $\bar{c}_1$ is related to the free parameter $\co$ (which also enters into the one-loop EFT prediction for the power spectrum) by $\bar{c}_1 = (2\pi) \co/\knl^2$, while $\tilde{F}_2^{\rm (s)}$ is proportional to a different constant $\bar{c}_2$, which itself is equal to $\bar{c}_1$ times some order-one factor related to the severity of the non-locality in time.
 Unless the non-locality is very severe, this factor will be very close to one, so the assumption of locality in time (for which $\bar{c}_2=\bar{c}_1$ exactly) will not have a huge effect.

 There are also four other possible tree-level counterterms we can write down, arising from the contribution to the effective stress tensor that is quadratic in the fields.
 Three of the terms arise from operators like $(\d^2\phi)^2$: schematically, we have